cloudcamphq/cloudcamp/website/content/docs/tutorial.md

 ---

-This tutorial will show you how to build and deploy an application with cloudcamp.
+This tutorial will show you how to build and deploy an application with CloudCamp.

 Once you have learned the basics, you will be able to set up any cloud application way faster than by hand or using configuration files.
 You will learn how to automate all aspects of your app in surprisingly few lines of code - while still having the full flexibility of AWS at your fingertips.

-Make sure that [cloudcamp is
+Make sure that [CloudCamp is
 installed](/docs/installation/#installing-cloudcamp) and your [AWS account is configured](/docs/installation/#aws-setup).